matplotlib/matplotlib/doc/users/navigation_toolbar.rst

     mouse button.
 The radius scale can be zoomed in and out using the right mouse button.

+    If your system has a touchscreen, with certain backends the figure can be panned by touching and dragging, or zoomed by pinching with two fingers.
+    The Pan/Zoom button does not need to be activated for touchscreen interaction.
+    As above, the 'x' and 'y' keys will constrain movement to the x or y axes, and 'CONTROL' preserves aspect ratio.

 .. image:: ../../lib/matplotlib/mpl-data/images/zoom_to_rect_large.png

 The ``Zoom-to-rectangle`` button